Mandibulata

-The clade Mandibulata constitutes one of the major subdivisions of the phylum Arthropoda, alongside Chelicerata.
-Mandibulates include the crustaceans, myriapods (centipedes and millipedes, among others), and all true insects.
-The name "Mandibulata" refers to the mandibles, a modified pair of limbs used in food processing, the presence of which are characteristic of most members of the group.
+The clade Mandibulata constitutes one of the two major living subdivisions of the phylum Arthropoda, alongside Chelicerata.
+Mandibulates include the myriapods (centipedes and millipedes, among others), and the pancrustaceans (including all true insects).
+The name "Mandibulata" refers to the mandibles, modified pairs of head limbs used in food processing, the presence of which are characteristic of most members of the group.

+Characteristics

+Mandibulates are characterized by a head tagma that has antennae and three feeding appendages that make up the mandible, including the mandible pair proper, the maxillae, as well as the maxillules.
+One pair of antennae typically makes up the first head appendage.
+In some living mandibulates such as myriapods and insects, the first pair of antennae is the only one present, a situation also found in fossil mandibulate groups.'